No Scorch Fertiliser

-Firstly, fertiliser, being a salt, when in contact with the leaf of the grass absorbs moisture from it.
-This dries the leaf causing it to shrivel and therefore look like it’s been burned.
-The second is when either too much fertiliser is applied or moisture levels are too low.
-This causes a high strength fertiliser solution to develop in the soil and by osmosis ‘sucks’ moisture out of the grass plant causing a brown straw like burn.
+Burn Type 2: When fertiliser is over applied in good moisture conditions (often typical of hand spreading) or if moisture levels are too low.
+Both cause a high strength fertiliser solution to develop in the soil and by osmosis ‘sucks’ moisture out of the grass plant causing a brown straw like burn.

 High Grass Scorch Risk

 This effect is increased when using combined grass ‘weed and feed’ fertilisers.
 By their nature they are a very fine granular or powder product to enable good contact of weed killer and weed leaf.
 This fine quality increases the contact area with the grass leaves therefore increasing scorch potential.
 Secondly if the lawn fertiliser is ‘quick release’ then it is all ‘active’ and has even more burn potential.